LeoBrait/DEPRECATED_keystone-analysis/README.md

 ## Data Preparation

-The first step is to prepare the data to be analyzed.
-Execute the main.R file to generate the data to be analyzed.
-From the metadata and tax occurence files, it will generate the files that will be used in the analysis.
-The files will be generated in the folder `data/`.
-The files generated are:

 You should have your input matrices copied into `community_matrix`.
 Their full description is deeply discussed [here]((1)-Community-Matrices).
 You may use the ones from the paper that you can find [here](https://github.com/MeirellesLab/keystone-analysis-community-input).
 Just download the repository and copy the files.

 You may also have metadata matrices about the nodes for your input matrix.
 Copy them inside `metadata` folder.
 They are well described [here]((3)-Metadata-Matrices).